Bed Bath & Beyond to close 2 LI stores

 Joyce did not respond to inquiries about how many employees would be affected.

-Headquartered in Union, New Jersey, Bed Bath & Beyond Inc. has 1,024 stores in North America, including 13 on Long Island.
+Bed Bath & Beyond Inc., headquartered in Union, New Jersey, has 1,024 stores in North America, including 13 on Long Island.
 The 47-year-old company’s other stores include the Buy Buy Baby chain, which sells clothes, furniture and other items for infants and toddlers, and Cost Plus World Market, which sells home decor.

 In a U.S. Securities and Exchange Commission filing in July, Bed Bath & Beyond Inc. said it had slowed the pace of its store openings and increased its number of closings over the past several years.